ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @beta
 class FormattableBase {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Formattable"
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
     //
     // (undocumented)
     format(template: string): Result<string>;